ronnathaniel/brainfuck.go/README.md

 Open source files with a supplied `OpenFile` function.
 Pass it a relative string path.

-    bfRaw := brainfuck.OpenFile("<PATH/TO/SRC>")
+    fuckRaw := brainfuck.OpenFile("<PATH/TO/SRC>.bf")
-    brainfuck.Exec(bfRaw)
+    brainfuck.Exec(fuckRaw)

-On the command line side, this compiler can be stored as a quasi-executable, like `gcc`.
+On the command line side, this interpreter can be stored as a quasi-executable, like `gcc`.

 Run `brainfuck`, pass in BF source files as args.
 Source files *should* end with extensions `.b` or `.bf`

     brainfuck hello.bf

-compiles and optimizes `hello.bf` before computing the logic.
+interprets and optimizes `hello.bf` before computing the logic.
 Input is retrieved from stdin and Output pushed to stdout.

 Optionally pass in a string from the command line.